theo-armour/ucsf2/README.md

-# ucsf
+# UCSF
-a variety of ruminations regadiend a variety of aspects relating to UCSH / https://ucsf.edu
+Ruminations and code snippets reletaing to a variety of aspects regarding UCSF / https://ucsf.edu